 Apologists: If you wish to cite their ignorance (lack of exposure to and familiarity with Black people and their features) as the reason why they couldn't draw us accurately or respectfully, then I have the following questions for you: Did you know Google was free?
 They could have at least done a little research before they just started scribbling racist renditions of Black people!

 And don't you people dare insinuate that they don't have the skill or the means to draw us well: I find it hard to believe that two-toned, thicker lips or monotoned (skin-matching) lips are too much for the mangaka etc. to handle!
-If they can draw slick-ass, smooth-ass shit for Noblesse, and Psycho Pass, then they can draw us too.
+If they can draw slick-ass, smooth-ass shit for Psycho Pass, and if the Koreans can come up with the art for Noblesse, then they can draw us too.
 FOH.
 Honestly, what is this???

 WHY DID YOU DRAW CHARACTERS IN OUR LIKENESSES AND MAKE THEM PEOPLE WHO INSPIRE FEAR?